rust-windowing/winit/FEATURES.md

 Legend:

 - ✔️: Works as intended
-- ▢: Mostly works but some bugs are known
+- ▢: Mostly works, but some bugs are known
 - ❌: Missing feature or large bugs making it unusable
 - **N/A**: Not applicable for this platform
 - ❓: Unknown status